Scraptoft: Road transport

 Other operators known to have run services were Nesbit Bros.
 Coaches of Somerby which ran a Tuesdays only service to Melton Mowbray commenced in 1976 for approx. 10 years, also Fosse Travel ran a Market Harborough weekly shopper.
-Since the 1980s a variety of infrequent services from the Rutland area to Leicester have passed through Scraptoft operated by Blands of Cottesmore, Nesbit Bros., Paul James Coaches, Skinners of Saltby, Kinchbus, Barton Transport, Abu & Sons, Arriva Fox County and Mark Bland Travel and these continued in some form until spring 2006.
+Since the 1980s, a variety of infrequent services from the Rutland area to Leicester have passed through Scraptoft operated by Blands of Cottesmore, Nesbit Bros., Paul James Coaches, Skinners of Saltby, Kinchbus, Barton Transport, Abu & Sons, Arriva Fox County and Mark Bland Travel and these continued in some form until spring 2006.

-Moving into the 21st century from the spring of 2006 the 'Rural Rider' bus service network covered Scraptoft and much of the sparsely populated East Leicestershire area.
+Moving into the 21st century from the spring of 2006, the 'Rural Rider' bus service network covered Scraptoft and much of the sparsely populated East Leicestershire area.
 This network continued largely unchanged until May 2015 when it was discontinued with most of the routes being replaced with a taxi operated demand responsive service provided by Leicestershire County Council, however it is noted that by 2024 these taxi services have now been discontinued in East Leicestershire.

-Currently in 2024 the only bus services provided in the east of the county are Arriva Midlands 55/56 Leicester-Scraptoft-Thurnby circulars (currently provided commercially), Centrebus 100 Syston-Barkby-Beeby-Barsby-Twyford-Somerby-Melton Mowbray and Centrebus 747 Leicester-Thurnby-Bushby-Houghton-Billesdon-Belton-Uppingham (both 100 & 747 are County Council subsidised, and subject to regular review and threat of withdrawal).
+Currently in 2026, the bus services provided in the east of the county are Arriva Midlands 56/56A Leicester-Scraptoft-Thurnby circulars (currently provided part LCC subsidised / part commercially), Centrebus LC1 Melton Mowbray-Twyford-Somerby-Oakham and Centrebus LC7 Leicester-Thurnby-Bushby-Houghton-Billesdon-Belton-Uppingham (both LC1 & LC7 are totally Leicestershire County Council subsidised, and subject to regular review).
+Also now established to cover much of the rural areas east of Scraptoft is the ‘FoxConnect’ digital demand responsive minibus service, which is available to anybody who registers to use the service and books a journey, within the zonal areas created and to assigned transport interchange points, examples being Houghton, Thurmaston and Syston but not for direct travel into Leicester City centre.